Multi Level Pie Chart

 excel ribbon Multi Level Pie Chart

-It will display such circular chart.
-I have further 'add data labels' by right-clicking on each of the doughnuts separately, and manually labeled each product category name by inserting shapes.
+A circular chart will be displayed.
+To add clarity, you can further enhance it by right-clicking on each of the doughnuts separately and manually labeling each product category using shapes.

 decrease doughnut hole size

-It will make allow to create a multi-layer design chart.
+This change will allow you to create a multi-layer design chart.

 example doughnut chart

-It consists of not one, but three separate doughnut charts, precisely aligned over each other.
-Similarly using the same methodology, you can make as many layers as you want to.
+It’s essentially composed of not just one, but three separate doughnut charts perfectly aligned on top of each other.
+Using this same technique, you can create as many layers as needed to represent your data effectively.